 All companies manufacturing robotic inspection cells must possess the ability to design and produce automated inspection cells with technologically innovative solutions that are reliable, simple, and safe to use to order to compete.
-The use of vision guided robot solutions optimizes production and assembly processes and is essential in order to be competitive in the global market today.
+The use of vision guided robot solutions optimizes production and assembly processes and is essential to be competitive in the global market today.

 Tiesse Robot, based in Italy, is a leader in industrial automation processes and invests substantial resources in R&D, particularly in vision systems for robotics destined for various industrial sectors.
 They use flexible and configurable Cognex vision software to perform a wide range of tasks including part location for vision guided robotic applications, part measurement, part inspection and the capacity to carry out dimensional and qualitative checks.

 Maurizio Ravelli, Commercial Director of Tiesse Robot, explains: “The vision systems market is moving away from traditional part recognition toward 3D vision for handling the part directly from the container or pallet.
 This process will also enable refining, deburring, and finishing of parts.
 Additionally, companies are developing vision systems with linear cameras and laser light sources for quality control of mechanical items and components for safety systems (automotive brakes, etc.).
-In parallel, the market requires the facility to make dimensional measurements on parts leaving the machining units in order to carry out any corrections on operating units in real time.”
+In parallel, the market requires the facility to make dimensional measurements on parts leaving the machining units to carry out any corrections on operating units in real time.”

 Tiesse Robot + Cognex vision solutions

-In order to offer their customers high performance, maximum reliability, and simplicity in use, Tiesse Robot has developed an artificial vision platform based on Cognex VisionPro® software.
+To offer their customers high performance, maximum reliability, and simplicity in use, Tiesse Robot has developed an artificial vision platform based on Cognex VisionPro® software.
 These libraries are highly adaptable to customers’ requirements.

 The platform offers a wide range of features and offers hardware-independence in terms of camera choice, making it easy to customize the system per application.
 And to address the frequent problem of locating complex objects with varying part positions as they arrive on a belt, Tiesse has designed a system that can recognize a part no matter the position.